Abizern/PartialTable/README.markdown

 ##Description

 An example iOS project to show how to load a subset of data in a table view with a "Display More" button loads more data into the table.

+There are tags for the Objective-C and Swift 1.2 versions.

 Currently, this is achieved by having a single cell in a second section and loading more data from there.